-According to the Blacksmith TSIP database, there are an estimated 2.5 million people at risk at almost 70 polluted lead smelting sites investigated in developing countries worldwide.
-Lead smelting is an industrial process that treats lead ores to remove impurities, and then using furnaces and through the addition of fluxes and other chemical agents produces metallic lead.
-Primary lead smelting uses mined ores while secondary lead smelting reprocesses use lead scrap material collected through various recovery streams.
+According to the Blacksmith TSIP database, there are an estimated 2.5 million people at risk at almost 70 polluted lead smelting sites investigated worldwide.
+Lead smelting is an industrial process that refines lead ores to remove impurity, using furnaces and through the addition of fluxes and other chemical agents.
+Primary lead smelting uses mined ores while secondary lead smelting reprocesses lead scrap and waste collected though various recycling streams.
 The primary source of lead ore is from the mineral galena, lead sulfide.
 In primary lead processing the lead ore is fed into furnaces along with other materials where the sulfur is burned off.
-The material is then heated in order to smelt and separate the lead metal from slag and other byproducts.
+The material is then heated in order to melt and separate the lead metal from slag and other byproducts.
 The lead metal is collected for refining and further processing depending on its final use.
 The slag is a waste material that contains zinc, iron, silica, lime, as well as some lead.
 In well-regulated processes, the slag will be recycled to prevent pollutants from escaping.

-In secondary smelting, the lead-containing components must first be separated from the plastic components and then a similar smelting process is used.
-One of the largest sources of recycled lead materials are used lead-acid batteries, but it can also be obtained from cable coverings, lead pipes, sheets or other metals containing lead.
+In secondary smelting, the lead-containing components must first be separated from the used product and then a similar smelting process is used.
+One of the largest sources of recycled lead materials are lead-acid batteries, but it can also be obtained from cable coverings, pipes, sheets or other metals containing lead.
 Secondary lead smelting can be done in a similar manner to primary but high lead content waste can be processed at relatively low temperatures and is sometimes carried out in informal, crude and highly polluting facilities.

-In the developed world the lead smelting industry has been effective in managing the issues associated with the safe production, handling and use of lead and has raised awareness of sustainability through the International Lead Association's Lead Action 21 programme.
-However in countries with inadequate enforcement of environmental legislation lead released from the smelting process can enter the environment through several different pathways.
-Air emissions can contain lead fumes and dust, sulfur dioxide (a gas) and other various particulates.
-Fine dust particles can contain arsenic, antimony, cadmium, copper, and mercury as well as lead.35 Pollutants also are found in water near smelting factories with inadequate environmental controls, where wastewater from smelting processes has been improperly disposed of.
+Lead released from the process can enter the environment through several different pathways.
+Air emissions can contain lead fumes, sulfur dioxide (a gas) and other various particulates.
+Fine dust particles can contain arsenic, antimony, cadmium, copper, and mercury as well as lead.
+Pollutants also are found in water near smelting factories, where wastewater from smelting processes has been improperly disposed.
 Dust and slag can accumulate in soil and seep into ground water or food if agricultural fields are located near smelters.
 In smelting processes with few or no pollution controls, air emissions could contain up to 30 kg of lead per metric ton of lead produced.
-36

-^{35 &}quot;Lead and Zinc Smelting".
+39 &quot;Lead and Zinc Smelting".
 Pollution Prevention and Abatement Handbook.
 World Bank Group.
 Washington, DC, 1998.

-Currently, the Blacksmith Institute's database shows the bulk of smelting related lead pollution problems in sites are in China, Eastern Europe, South America and Southeast Asia.
-Global lead consumption was expected to increase by about 6% in 2011 to 10.1 million tons, partly from a 7% increase in Chinese consumption.37
+Currently, the Blacksmith Institute's database shows the bulk of smelting related lead pollution problems in sites in China, Eastern Europe, South America and Southeast Asia.
+Global lead consumption was expected to increase by about 6% in 2011 to 10.1 million tons, partly from a 7% increase in Chinese consumption.